Here’s what Treaty means, why it matters, and how we can all play a part.

 Treaty isn’t just about the past – it’s about shaping a future where all people and nature can thrive together.

-Treaty is built through negotiation – where parties come together as equals to determine shared responsibilities, rights, and decision-making processes.
-Treaty in Victoria is being negotiated between the State Government and the First Peoples’ Assembly of Victoria.
+Treaty has been built through negotiation – where parties come together as equals to determine shared responsibilities, rights, and decision-making processes.
+Treaty in Victoria was negotiated between the State Government and the First Peoples’ Assembly of Victoria.

 The State

-The Victorian Government is represented by senior officials from the Department of Premier and Cabinet.
+The Victorian Government wis represented by senior officials from the Department of Premier and Cabinet.

 The First Peoples’ Assembly of Victoria